roaked/roaked.github.io/content/_index.md

 *"Intelligent systems operate autonomously in, and adapt to, complex changing environments, but our understanding of this phenomena is still limited"* --- [Institute of Max Planck Research](https://imprs.is.mpg.de/)

-There are many diverse ways of increasing model explainability.
-Naturally, all rely on an intrinsic mathematical framework and prior knowledge to accelerate this complex process, but given the fast-paced world of machine learning, I believe there is so much more.
-Hence, I spend a lot of time learning about new technologies.
-In addition, I also hold [programming lectures](https://ricardochin.com/docs/lectures/) that cover data structures and algorithms at various levels, TeX presentations available @ [my Github page!](https://github.com/roaked/programming-lectures)
+I am interested in projects closely aligned with academia or research groups as I believe there is still so much to discover in our fast-paced world of machine learning.
+During off hours, I also dedicate a portion of my time learning about new technologies and [teach data structures and algorithms for data scientists at various levels](https://ricardochin.com/docs/lectures/), TeX presentations available @ [my Github page!](https://github.com/roaked/programming-lectures)

+{{< button href="mailto:ricochin.work@gmail.com" >}}Feel free to contact me via business mail!{{< /button >}}
+{{< button href="https://github.com/roaked" >}}GitHub{{< /button >}}

 ![123e](https://live.staticflickr.com/65535/53351935583_2203c22f2f_c.jpg)